bonny/WordPress-Simple-History/readme.txt

 * **Privacy page**<br>
 when a privacy page is created or set to a new page.
 * **Data Export**<br>
-see when a user requests a privacy data export and when this request is approved and then emailed to the user.
+see when a privacy data export request is added and when this request is approved by the user, downloaded by an admin, or emailed to the user.
+* **User Data Erasure Requests**<br>
+see when a user privacy data export request is added and when this request is approved by the user and when the user data is removed.

 #### Support for third party plugins